Micro-Roja-E01/Tienda/README.md

 ---

-## Pruebas de Postman
+## Postman Testing

-Puedes probar la API usando la colección de Postman exportada en el archivo `TiendaUCN.postman_collection.json`, junto con su entorno de pruebas `Tienda-UCN.postman_environment.json`
+You can test the API using the exported Postman collection file `TiendaUCN.postman_collection.json`, along with its test environment `Tienda-UCN.postman_environment.json`.

 ---